nardos34/CS283-SysProg/Week10/questions.md

 1. How does the remote client determine when a command's output is fully received from the server, and what techniques can be used to handle partial reads or ensure complete message transmission?

-_The remote client determines when a command's output is full received from the server by the EOF signal, exit, stop-server command, and by timeouts if the server closes the connection.
+_The remote client determines when a command's output is full received from the server by the EOF or EOT signal, exit, stop-server command, and by timeouts if the server closes the connection.
 A technique that can be used to handle partial reads to ensure complete message transmission by looping/continously reading until the expected data is recieved._

 2. This week's lecture on TCP explains that it is a reliable stream protocol rather than a message-oriented one.
 Since TCP does not preserve message boundaries, how should a networked shell protocol define and detect the beginning and end of a command sent over a TCP connection?
 What challenges arise if this is not handled correctly?